 The ceiling is flat (the same price keeps rejecting it) while the floor rises.
 It doesn't need a pole, and it builds over weeks rather than days.

 The same squeezing shape as a pennant but bigger and slower, and without needing the sharp pole in front.
-Without the pole, the breakout direction is more of a coin flip.
+The shape alone does not choose a side, so the tested trade waits for the confirmed trigger.

 Educational content, not investment advice.
 Backtest statistics are historical results of a simulated strategy, refreshed nightly — they describe the past, not the next trade.